MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/flyout.md

 ## Flyout items

-Every subclassed `Shell` object must contain one or more `FlyoutItem` objects, with each `FlyoutItem` object representing an item on the flyout.
+When the navigation pattern for an application includes a flyout, the subclassed `Shell` object must contain one or more `FlyoutItem` objects, with each `FlyoutItem` object representing an item on the flyout.
+Each `FlyoutItem` object should be a child of the `Shell` object.

 The following example creates a flyout containing a flyout header and two flyout items:

 ```xaml
 <Shell xmlns="http://xamarin.com/schemas/2014/forms"